It’s true – if you become a hairdresser, you'll be entering into one of the country's happiest professions.

 Investing in the right tools from the start should help you feel comfortable with them quickly.
 You’ll be putting a lot of trust in your tools to get the job done.

-And if you want to offer services like bleaching, dying and permanent waves, you’ll have to find a trusted supplier of these chemicals.
-Keep track of brands you’ve used before and work out which ones you are comfortable with.
+And if you want to offer services like bleaching, dying, and permanent waves, you’ll have to find a trusted supplier of these chemicals.
+Keep track of brands you’ve used before and work out which ones you're comfortable with.

 Some clients might have unusual requests for their hair, so you’ll want a stock of products that you can mix with fast.

-If you want to open your own salon, you also need to think about these for your premises:
+If you want to open your own salon or barbers, you also need to think about these for your premises:

 This is variable and depends on experience, how well established you are and where you are in the country.
 What is true, though, is that you shouldn’t set too low of a price, even if initially your clients include just family and friends.
 Be aware of how much you're worth and take all of your experience into account.